wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/working-with-transactions.md

 Transactions have many different forms, such as financial transactions, database transactions etc.

-### Distributed transactions
+## Distributed transactions

-A **distributed transaction** is a transaction that updates data on two or more networked computer systems, such as two databases or a database and a message queue such as JMS.
+A **distributed transaction** is a transaction that updates data on two or more networked computer systems, such as two databases, or a database and a message queue such as JMS.
 Implementing robust distributed applications is difficult because these applications are subject to multiple failures, including failure of the client, the server, and the